• Skip to primary navigation

 Cherry Layer Cake {with Cherry Cream Cheese Frosting}

-• A slice of cheesecake on a white plate.
-A gold fork sits in front of the plate.
-The rest of the cheesecake is partially seen in the background.
+• A slice of cake on a white plate.
+The rest of the cake is in the background in a clear baking pan.

 Game Day Recipes